English

 // Conflict!
 The system cannot merge automatically and needs human input

-At that point, the commit returns conflict information containing both versions so you can decide what to keep.
+At that point, the write returns conflict information containing both versions so you can decide what to keep.

 Last-write-wins